Ceramic Dictionary

 You will need about eight brushes for painting.

-1) Two size-10 brushes, cut down to a different thickness to form a narrow, flat end, the drawing shows a brush before and after cutting, these are for painting outlines.
-The thick part holds the paint so it runs down through the thin part and allows long unbroken strokes.
+1) Two size10 brushes, each cut down to a different thickness to form a narrow, flat end.
+The drawing shows a brush before and after cutting.
+These brushes are for painting outlines, the thick part holds the paint so it runs down through the thin part and allows long unbroken strokes.

 3) One large brush with soft hair for painting the edges and borders of the tiles.